-Company Secretarial services have been procured (under supplier contracts) by the Board from two sources during the period of this ten year review.
+Company Secretarial services have been procured (under supplier contracts) by the Board from two sources during the period of this eleven year review.
 Neil Williams of the then VT Group provided these services from the date of incorporation in 2003 up to his resignation on 1st October 2009, when the Board resolved to appoint Stephen Nicholson to perform the dual role of Company Secretary and Company Treasurer for an initial trial period up to the date of the 2011 AGM (by which time a formal review had been undertaken by the Board of this arrangement).
-This appointment has been renewed by the Board for the 2011-12, 2012-13 and now for the 2013-14 financial years.
+This appointment was renewed by the Board for the 2011-12, 2012-13, 2013-14 and for the 2014-15 financial years.